 Portugal is a vast country made up of diverse landscapes.
-Its scenery is one of the many reasons we fell in love so quickly.
-In fact, before we even left, we had already begun planning our return visit.
-From its rolling vineyards in the Douro Valley to its stunning beaches in the south, Portugal has breathtaking scenic landscapes everywhere you look.
-Due to its location on the Iberian Peninsula, Portugal not only has a seemingly endless coastline, but it boasts several island chains that are definitely worth a visit!
+Its scenery is one of the many reasons we fell in love so quickly and why we’ve already been back twice since our initial visit.
+Due to its location on the Iberian Peninsula, Portugal has a seemingly endless coastline.
+This coastal country also boasts several island chains that are definitely worth a visit, including the Berlengas Islands, and the Azores , which we visited on a return trip!
 Just a short 20-minute drive from where we were staying in Obidos is the town of Peniche, and just a 7-mile boat ride from there is the Berlengas archipelago.
 Its largest and only habitable island is Berlenga Grande, which can be faintly seen from the mainland.

 There are a variety of boat companies at the Peniche Harbor eager to whisk you away to the enchanting beauty that awaits you on the island of Berlenga Grande.
 Pop a few seasickness pills and get ready for a 35-50 minute bumpy ride!
-I took some Dramamine, and while my dad and Sam did just fine without medication, other passengers on the boat weren’t so lucky.
 You know the seas are going to be rough when they pass out plastic bags before departure!
-Due to consistent inclement weather, trips to the island only occur during the summer months (May-September), and as such, there is limited availability.
+Due to consistent inclement weather, trips to Berlenga Grande only occur during the summer months (May-September), and as such, there is limited availability.
 It is recommended that you make reservations in advance to avoid disappointment.

 With the rough seas behind us, we stepped off the boat onto solid ground and were taken aback by the beauty that stood before us.
 It was like divine intervention, where the clouds parted mere moments after we arrived to the island revealing seagulls soaring over jagged cliffs and natural arches protruding from a vibrant turquoise sea.
 Following a brief pause to admire the views while ridding ourselves of our rubbery sea legs, we set off to explore the island!